Maria Feodorovna (Dagmar of Denmark): Empress of Russia

-Maria was a universally beloved Empress.
 Duchess Cecilie of Mecklenburg-Schwerin wrote that Maria's "bearing, her distinguished and forceful personality, and the intelligence which shone in her face, made her the perfect figure of a queen...
 She was extraordinarily well-loved in Russia, and everyone had confidence in her... and [was] a real mother to her people."

 Maria was active in philanthropic work.
 Her husband called her "the Guardian Angel of Russia".
 As Empress, she assumed patronage of the Marie Institutions that her mother-in-law had run: It encompassed 450 charitable establishments.
 In 1882, she founded many establishments called Marie schools to give young girls an elementary education.
 She was the patroness of the Russian Red Cross Society.
 During a cholera epidemic in the late 1870s, she visited the sick in hospitals.